-All candidates are informed of the outcome of the entrance exam, either being offered a place or being informed that we are not able to offer a place.
+All candidates are informed of the outcome of the entrance exam, either being offered a place or being informed that we are not able to offer a place, in writing.
 A number of candidates are offered reserve list places and may be offered a place at the School after the deadline for acceptance, if there are still places available.
+Some candidates whose application for an Assisted Place has been unsuccessful may be invited to discuss a potential full-fee-paying place with the Bursar.